10UWP/The-Cognitive-and-ML-List/README.md

 [Holographic Academy](https://github.com/Microsoft/HolographicAcademy) This will be the home of all code assets necessary for the Holographic Academy.
 All of the courses can be found in their own branches.
 This is so developers can download zip folders for these tutorials from the Academy documentation.

+[Seriously.js](https://github.com/brianchirls/Seriously.js) A real-time, node-based video effects compositor for the web built with HTML5, Javascript and WebGL http://seriouslyjs.org - Seriously.js is a real-time, node-based video compositor for the web.
+Inspired by professional software such as After Effects and Nuke, Seriously.js renders high-quality video effects, but allows them to be dynamic and interactive.

+[Deep Visualization Toolbox](https://github.com/yosinski/deep-visualization-toolbox) This is the code required to run the Deep Visualization Toolbox, as well as to generate the neuron-by-neuron visualizations using regularized optimization.

 # Supporting Infrastructure and Glue Bits